DRAFT Programme

 Club Room

-Lunch - Executive Committee members and Council members (Registration required)
+Lunch - Executive Committee members and Representatives of Council members (Registration required)

 14:00 - 15:30

-EBLIDA Annual Council Meeting - Reserved for EBLIDA Members (Registration required)
+EBLIDA Annual Council Meeting Reserved for EBLIDA Council Members (Registration required)

 Small Hall